FROM ASK RESEARCH SERVICE

 Supplier diversity should be simple, in that it should provide consumers with what they want and need while propelling growth and innovation for the company through a lens of inclusivity and diversity.
 Enrique Lores, president and CEO of HP, summed it up succinctly, stating, "I believe all companies must continue to find new ways to lead with purpose, and positively impact the planet, people, and communities they serve."

-True growth can't occur if brands and companies don't invest in becoming diverse internally and promoting inclusion externally, which includes who brands partner with for its supply chains.
+True growth can't occur if brands and companies don't invest in becoming diverse internally and promoting inclusion externally, which includes who brands partner with for their supply chains.
 To be truly diverse means supporting diversity at its core and in all aspects of business.

-HP, for instance, established three objectives to further this cause (called its "2030 Vision"), which include
+HP, for instance, established three objectives to further this cause (called its "2030 Vision"), which include:

-• Climate Action: Drive toward a net zero carbon, fully regenerative economy while creating the industry's most sustainable portfolio of technology, services, and solutions.
+- Climate Action.
+Drive toward a net zero carbon, fully regenerative economy while creating the industry's most sustainable portfolio of technology, services, and solutions.

-• Digital Equity: Help eliminate the digital divide that prevents many from accessing the education, jobs, and health care they need to thrive.
+- Digital Equity.
+Help eliminate the digital divide that prevents many from accessing the education, jobs, and healthcare they need to thrive.

 Further, creating an effective supplier diversity plan hinges on making strategic and decisive choices.
 Tabitha Mason-Elliott, partner, head of production at BARK BARK and chairperson of the Association of Independent Commercial Producers' Equity and Inclusion Committee, discussed this at an ANA event, stating: